rudymatela/tankode/README.md

 read-and-write to-and-from standard input-output following the very simple [Tankode Protocol].
 So, it is very easy to add new language bindings.

-The game is open-source, and licenced under the [LGPLv2.1].
+The game is open-source, and licensed under the [LGPLv2.1].

 Tankode is under active development